Boeing CEO Dennis Muilenburg Is Out

 Muilenburg has offered repeated apologies to the families of the victims of the crashes, including during a Senate Commerce, Science and Transportation Committee that took place on the anniversary of the Lion Air tragedy.

-Seated not far behind Muilenburg at the hearing were people holding large photographs of those killed in both crashes.
+Seated not far behind Muilenburg at the hearing were people holding large photographs of those killed in the crashes.

 "On behalf of myself and the Boeing company, we are sorry, deeply and truly, sorry," Muilenburg said during his opening statement.

-The company announced Calhoun will take over the top executive post in mid-January and he will also remain part of Boeing's board.
+The company announced that Calhoun will take over the top executive post in mid-January and that he will remain part of Boeing's board.

 "I strongly believe in the future of Boeing and the 737 MAX," Calhoun said in a statement.
 "I am honored to lead this great company and the 150,000 dedicated employees who are working hard to create the future of aviation."